microsoft/qsharp/katas/content/multi_qubit_gates/amplitudes_swap/solution.md

 U = \begin{bmatrix}0 & 1 & 0 & 0\\\ 1 & 0 & 0 & 0\\\ 0 & 0 & 1 & 0\\\ 0 & 0 & 0 & 1\\\ \end{bmatrix}
 $$

-We remember a two-qubit gate with a similar matrix representation - the CNOT gate:
+We remember a two-qubit gate with a similar matrix representation - the $CNOT$ gate:

 $$
 \text{CNOT} =